jeremymaya/react-c-sharp-practice/README.md

   * Separation of the concerns can be achieved by separating the HTML, CSS and JavaScript code into different files.
 * Lifecycle - Every components goes through certain cycles and all those separate stages can be accesd by using React lifecycle methods.
 ### Redux
+* Reducer - describes how the application's state changes

 ### Auth0